LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 09 - File Formats/README.md

 # Best Practice 09 - File Formats

+## Overview

+As a rule of thumb, choosing the right file format for a specific use case in a data lakehouse is a best practice because it significantly impacts the performance, storage efficiency, and overall usability of your data, allowing for optimal query speeds, cost-effective storage, and flexibility to handle different data types and access patterns depending on the analysis needs, especially when dealing with large volumes of diverse data within a single repository.

 | File Format | Description | Suitable for |
 | ------------ | ----------- | ------------- |
 | Apache ORC | Columnar data format, with good compression ratio performance. | Writing-intensive tasks, like streaming and real-time ingestion. |